wemake-services/meta/_rsdp/audits.md

 How it works:

 0. You invite us to your project (Github/Gitlab/Bitbucket/etc)
-1. You allows us to create issues in your bug tracker
+1. You allow us to create issues in your bug tracker
 2. We agree about what bug is
 3. We create as many bugs as we can in a single day